 - 1. Federal Guidelines and Registering Experimental Protocols All research conducted at the University of Utah involving recombinant or synthetic nucleic acid molecules must meet current NIH guidelines.
 All experimental protocols must be approved by the IBC and in special instances by a committee at the NIH or USDA as well.
 The principal investigator is responsible for determining the status of his/her experiments and filing the proper documents if review is required. - 2.
-Emergency Plans The NIH Guidelines instruct a set of emergency plans covering accidental spills and resulting personnel contamination for work involving rsNA.
-Section Q of this document constitutes a basic spill plan.
-Research that is carried out at physical containment level BSL-2 or higher requires the principal investigator to prepare or adopt a laboratory-specific biosafety manual.
+Emergency Plans The NIH Guidelines instruct a set of emergency plans covering accidental spills and resulting personnel contamination for work involving rsNA must be developed and implemented by the IBC.
+The IBC has developed spill procedure and post-exposure procedure templates that can be adapted by labs.
+These are found in Appendix B. - Research that is carried out at physical containment level BSL-2 or higher requires the principal investigator to prepare and adopt a laboratory-specific biosafety manual.
+Templates are available here.

-The IBC has established guidance documents for working with recombinant viral vectors to assist investigators with their Risk Assessment when registering their work with the IBC (Appendix B).
+The IBC has established Fact Sheets documents for working with recombinant viral vectors to assist investigators with their Risk Assessment when registering their work with the IBC.
+These can be found on the IBC website.

-H. Human Gene Transfer
+I. Human Gene Transfer

-All protocols involving the generation of rsNA for human gene transfer must be registered and approved by the IBC prior to submission to the University of Utah IRB, outside agencies and the initiation of experimentation.
-Prior approval by the IRB is required before commencing gene therapy in humans.
+All protocols involving the use of rsNA or pathogenic agents in human subjects must be registered and approved by the IBC.
+Registrations are submitted in conjunction with the University of Utah IRB application using ERICA.
+Prior approval by the IBC, IRB and FDA is required before commencing gene therapy in humans.